GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 But a handler **can** return values to be used in the response.
 Using the default dispatcher implementation, if a handler returns anything that is not ``None`` it **must** be a :class:`webapp2.Response` instance.
-If it does so, that response object will be used instead of the default one.
+If it does so, that response object is used instead of the default one.

 For example, let's return a response object with a `Hello, world` message::